Convoluted foam

 Where is convoluted foam used?

-Thanks to the good sound-absorbing properties of this foam, it is suitable for solving sound problems in various environments, such as technical rooms, sound studios, and server rooms.
+Thanks to the good sound-absorbing properties of this acoustic foam, it is suitable for solving sound problems in various environments, such as technical rooms, sound studios, and server rooms.
 The nodular structure of the foam acts as an effective sound-absorbing solution.
 The nodules break, scatter, and absorb sound waves, reducing the reverberation time in the space.
 This results in better acoustics, less reverberation, and an improved overall sound experience.

 Self-adhesive foam pads